IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/techStack.md

     *   `GitPython`: For cloning and interacting with Git repositories (e.g., GitHub).
     *   `beautifulsoup4`: For parsing HTML and XML documents (e.g., web scraping).
     *   `lxml`: A fast XML and HTML parser, often used as a backend for BeautifulSoup.
+    *   `python-frontmatter`: For robustly parsing YAML front matter from Markdown files, ensuring metadata like title, tags, and custom fields are correctly extracted.
     *   **RAG Pipeline Specifics:**
         *   **Hierarchical Chunking:** Markdown documents are parsed hierarchically.
 For each chunk, its parent titles (e.g., "Title: Document Title\nSection: Section Name\nSubsection: Subsection Name") are prepended to the content before embedding.
 This provides rich contextual information directly into the vector.
         *   **Embedding `task_type`:**